 - And, bullet-points; very useful.

 The click seeking is directly comparable to the corruption of political economy, and it creates a deficit in the intellectual wealth of nations!
 The concept is to grow wealth, not choke it in its cradle for short term capital gains.The Century of the Self (Full Documentary).
 How does this relate back to Plato’s theory of how democracy becomes tyranny?
 Is all freely speaking in consumable bite sizes not the most democratic?
 Where is the block chain?
 How can we ensure truth?

-Information can take many symbols, so thrift here is an art, counterfeit information can take few, that is a dark art though.
-Broadly, some symbols speak volumes 🙂 … but specifics are another matter.
+Information can take many symbols, so thrift here is an art.
+Counterfeit information can take few, that is a dark art also.
+Broadly, some symbols speak volumes, but specifics are another matter.

 Still, only one set of facts.
 The rest is opinion.
 Good information is facts with fairly presented differing viewpoints.
-We don’t tell one what to think, we present the facts and they speak for themselves.
+We don’t tell one what to think, we present the facts, and they speak for themselves.

 So said The Duchess of Atholl Speech on the BBC, 1933.The Duchess of Atholl Speech on the BBC, 1933

 Given the above.
 The separation of powers is a good principle for a “beautiful city” that respects the balance of virtue, vice, morality, ethics, and law to which the question “what is justice” speaks.

-Cat videos, yes, that is one type of happiness… but what principle was it that allowed for the cat video?
+Cat videos, yes, that is one type of happiness but what principle was it that allowed for the cat video?
 That is the one to safeguard.

 Getting the art right, that is arete.How to use rhetoric to get what you want – Camille A. Langston